Professional Development GrantThe next deadline for Academic Staff Professional Development Applications is .

 - Active participation in a conference, such as presenting a paper, poster and/or participating in a workshop.

-- Fees and tuition for UW System or non-UW System institution courses or for registration fees for workshops, seminars, institutes, etc (not toward the completion of a degree or academic credential).
+- Fees and tuition for UW System or non-UW System institution courses or for registration fees for workshops, seminars, institutes, etc (not toward the completion of a degree or academic/professional credential).
 The applicant must justify and document the need for training.

 - Fees for speakers brought to campus to provide presentations or workshops to academic staff with immediate impact on multiple academic staff.
 Primary focus of event/activity must be training/professional development of academic staff.

 - The purchase of required books and supplies for courses or workshops if it can be demonstrated to the Committee that these materials would have substantial use to others who have not participated in this training/development activity.
 Supplies funded remain the property of the University.

 - Travel, housing, meals and other related expenses related to activity